internetarchive/keystone/README.md

 ## TODO / Questions

 - Hierarchical quota assignment?
-    - A transaction can count against a User, Team, and Org quota
+    - A transaction can count against a User, Team, and Account quota
-      - All users of an Org can't do work that exceeds the Org quota
+      - All users of an account can't do work that exceeds the Account quota
       - If a user has a quota, they can't do work that exceeds their quota
-      - If a user doesn't have a quota, they can't do work if it puts the org over
+      - If a user doesn't have a quota, they can't do work if it puts the account over
       - Do users have a choice of charging work against a team quota?
       - If a user is a part of multiple teams it doesn't seem right to charge all teams
     - Quotas are optional for Users and Teams
-- Keep Org/Team/User in keystone app, and move the rest to arch app
+- Keep Account/Team/User in keystone app, and move the rest to arch app
     - There could also be a Vault and AIT app added to the service
     - Each product app in this service would have its own Quota schema
 -